NBA Trade Rumors: Nuggets Could Make ‘Compelling Offer’ To Wizards For Bradley Beal, Per ‘Bleacher Report’

 “Porter was widely forecasted as the No. 1 pick of the 2018 draft before injuries derailed both his freshman season at Missouri and his first year in the NBA.
 There are serious questions about his health and whether he was worth the hype, but he could form one half of an interesting forward tandem with Rui Hachimura.
 Hernangomez still offers promise, as well.
 He’s 6’9″, entering his age-24 season and has a career three-point percentage of 36.6.
 Harris is just one year older, though he’s much more established in the NBA than either of those forwards.”

 With their current situation, the Wizards are undeniably better off undergoing a rebuilding process than trying to stay competitive in the league.
-With John Wall remains on the sideline due to injury, the Wizards may even have a hard time earning a playoff spot in the Eastern Conference next season.
-Even if Wall returns healthy and immediately regains his All-Star form, it remains a big question mark if the Wizards have what it takes to contend for the NBA championship title.
+With John Wall remains on the sidelines due to injury, the Wizards may even have a hard time earning a playoff spot in the Eastern Conference next season.
+Even if Wall returns healthy and immediately regains his All-Star form, it remains a big question mark if the Wizards have what it takes to contend for the NBA championship.